-Alarms with a count: When an alarm occurs the compressor will stop, the alarm count will increase and the Short Cycle Timer will start.
+Alarms with a count: When an alarm occurs the compressor will stop, the alarm COUNT will increase and the Short Cycle (SC)

+Timer will start.
 When the SC Timer expires the compressor will re-start.
-If no further alarms occur within Count Reduce Time, the alarm count will be reduced by 1.
-If another alarm occurs within Count Reduce Time (see Configuration Page) the count will increase by 1.
+If no further alarms occur within the REDUCE time (listed on 2nd tab of the Configuration Page), the alarm count will be reduced by 1.
+If another alarm occurs within REDUCE time, the count will increase by 1.
 If alarms continue to occur, when the alarm count reaches the Maximum Count value a Permanent Alarm will occur.